Number of bits returned by a quantum estimation: Fourier bound

 where $ H(\phi) := -\int \dd\phi\:p(\phi) \log p(\phi) $ is the entropy of $\phi$, $ \hat{f}_k = \frac{1}{L} \ip{\hat{\psi}_k} $,

 for any complex-valued function $q(\phi)$ such that $q(\phi)q^*(\phi) = p(\phi)$. \end{theorem} The RHS of (\ref{eq:mi_periodic}) is independent of the measurement that returns $m$ because the inequality uses the Holevo bound~\cite{Holevo1982} which is valid for any measurement.
+Throughout the paper, all integrations are over one period of the periodic variable.
+Note that the RHS of \autoref{eq:mi_periodic} depends on the choice of $q(\phi)$, which counterbalances the arbitrary global phase of $\ket{\psi_\phi}$.
+The bound is not tight, as the Holevo bound is used in the proof, which is not tight in general.